New Mexico village seeks prayers as deadly wildfire rages

 Now, Mayor Lynn Crawford is rallying heartbroken residents once again as firefighters on Friday tried to keep wind-whipped flames from making another run at the village and the hundreds of homes and summer cabins that dot the surrounding mountainsides.

-More than 200 homes already have burned and an elderly couple was found dead outside their charred residence.
+More than 200 homes already have burned, and an elderly couple was found dead this week outside their charred residence.
+Close to 5,000 people remain evacuated.

 Crawford said the village is overflowing with donations from surrounding communities.